rsrini7/ai-travel-agent/README.md

-# AI-Powered Travel Automation MVP
+# AI-Powered Travel Agent Automation
+Welcome to the AI-Powered Travel Agent Automation project!
+This project is a Streamlit application designed to automate the process of travel agent tasks, including managing travel enquiries, generating itinerary suggestions, inputting vendor replies, and generating professional-looking quotations in PDF and DOCX formats.
+The system leverages Large Language Models (LLMs) for content generation and Supabase for backend data storage and file management.

 ---

 ## 🚀 Overview

-This project is a **Minimum Viable Product (MVP)** demonstrating an AI-powered travel automation system.
+This project is a **AI Travel Agent** demonstrating an AI-powered travel automation system.
 It allows users to manage travel enquiries, generate itinerary suggestions, input vendor replies, and automatically create professional-looking quotations in PDF and DOCX formats.
 The system leverages Large Language Models (LLMs) for content generation and Supabase for backend data storage and file management.

 ---